zishanyusuf/CDK-EC2-with-User-Data-and-Streamlit/README.md

 1.2.
 HTTP Outbound rules that allows Streamlit to host 1.3.
 Creates HTTP with port required for the Streamlit 1.4.
 Contains the `User Data` that installs the latest updates 1.5. `User Data` also copies a sample streamlit app in the path /home/ec2-user/streamlit-app.
-The file app.py contains the sample streamlit app that users can modify to suite her purpose
+The file app.py contains the sample streamlit app that users can modify to suite her purpose.
+It also copies the requirement.txt file that is used in the step 2 below

 **2. As a one time activity, User then installs Streamlit manually accessing the EC2.
 Here are the manual steps listed** 2.1.
 Access the EC2 with Online Navigate on AWS Console>EC2>Instances>Select `/home/ec2-user/streamlit-app`.
 Then click Connect for online access of the EC2
 2.2.
-Install the streamlit type `pip3 install streamlit`
+Install the streamlit and any other depdencies with the requirement files available `pip3 install -r /home/ec2-user/streamlit-app/requirements.txt`

 **3. Launch the Streamlit App for Temporary Testing** 3.1.
 Launch the streamlit app.py by typing following command `streamlit run /home/ec2-user/streamlit-app/app.py`